 “It was just normal car and they ask us to sit down on the road.”

-Five minutes later a white Croatian police van arrived, picked them up and drove them to a police station in a small village.
+Five minutes later a white Croatian police van arrived, picked them up and drove them to a police station in a small village, the respondent asserted.

 They spent five to six hours there, during which they were asked for their names and family names and had to sign a document.
 They also spent the night there, but were denied water and food.
 On the next morning, they were driven to the border between Croatia and Bosnia, although one individual asked to be deported to Sid as he came from Serbia.
 After a four-hour drive, they arrived at the border.
 When they got off the van, 20 Croatian officers, dressed in black uniforms with no identification marks and wearing balaclavas, deported the group.
-They beat them with batons and kicked them.
+They beat them with batons and kicked them as the respondent called to mind.
 After that, they pushed the 15 individuals into the river Glina, near Velika Kladusa.
-They were verbally and physically threatened and finally pushed-back.

 They spent the night in the forest, making a fire to dry their clothes.
 Afterwards they walked to Velika Kladusa and asked for bus tickets to Serbia, but the vendor denied it because of “police problem”.